 Esther saw her grinning.
 “If you’re not going to help then please go.”
 She returned her attention to the man, and the boy shouted again for the man to jump.

 “Don’t listen,” Esther said.
 She leaned over the edge and watched him.
 He resembled a grief-stricken sculpture.
 She wanted him to move or say something, but he did neither.

 “Are you going to jump or what?” the girl shouted.

 Esther looked back.
 “Stop, please.”

+“He’s not going to jump,” the boy said.
 “I don’t even want to see him do it.”
-The boy wearing the beanie laughed.
+He laughed.
 “But at the same time, I don’t want to miss it if he does.”
-He glanced at Esther before looking past her.
+He glanced at Esther before looking past her to the man.
 “Don’t be a pussy,” he shouted.
 “Jump.”

-Cold Expressions appeared in Now Then Magazine, issue 92, 2015.
+A version of Cold Expressions appeared in Now Then Magazine, issue 92, 2015.